Six Free Theme Frameworks for WordPress Theme Development

 You just cannot talk about WordPress theme frameworks and forget to include Hybrid Core!

 Hybrid Core is one of the most popular theme frameworks out there — it is a modular theme framework that consists of chunks of PHP code, thereby allowing the developers to pick and include the features that they need the most.
 Hybrid Core is also backed by a decent starter theme Hybrid, which makes use of the Hybrid Core to its fullest potential.

-Hybrid Core is probably not as feature rich as some of the other names on this list.
-However, if the number of child themes is anything to go by, Hybrid Core is surely one of the most versatile and impressive WP theme frameworks out there!
+Hybrid Core is probably not as feature rich as some of the other names on this list, though is still a great framework for creating WordPress Themes.
 It is flexible and supports custom widgets, custom theme settings user interface, and is translation ready.
 Plus, Hybrid Core also offers per-post layout controls.

-Sadly, Hybrid Core does seem to be lacking in terms of mobile support.
+Hybrid Core has full mobile support and is created using HTML5.
 Also, if you need support, you must have a paid membership at the Theme Hybrid theme club.

 Created by Automattic, Thematic is yet another extremely popular WordPress theme framework.
 It is highly customizable and is search engine optimized.

 Furthermore, Thematic offers several widget areas as well as additional features for multi-author blogs.
 The framework also supports child themes, and even though it is fairly simple in terms of operation, its wide plethora of features may make it seem an overkill for smaller websites.
 In terms of documentation, Thematic is backed by both a user guide and separate style guides.

 Simon WP Framework is both a framework and a blank theme to help you get started with WordPress theme development.